 Sponsorships will be managed by both LACNIC and the local organizer in accordance with the terms and conditions set forth in the sponsorship document provided by LACNIC.

 The contributions of companies and organizations managed by the local organizer will be administered by said organizer so as to help finance their contribution to the event.

-Contributions by international companies and organizations and participant registration fees will be managed and administered by LACNIC.
+Contributions by international companies and organizations, and participant registration fees will be managed and administered by LACNIC.

-In the case of sponsorships of international organizations having a subsidiary in the host country or of an organization with which the local organizer has relevant business or institutional ties, the local organizer will have preference to negotiate the best possible conditions for the event.
+In the case of sponsorships by international organizations having a subsidiary in the host country or of an organization with which the local organizer has relevant business or institutional ties, the local organizer will have preference to negotiate the best possible conditions for the event.

 The registration fee for the event will be USD 300 (three hundred US dollars).
-This amount may be modified by LACNIC if it is considered necessary based on the location of the event and the particular situation of the country.
+This amount may be revised by LACNIC if it is considered necessary based on the location of the event and the particular situation of the country.